imnuvi/CheatBook/elixir/5_Collections_Enum_Stream/Collections.md

 - the first argument is a function that returns a resource( like file or database )
 - the second argument is similar to second argument in unfold, where it takes a resource, returns a value and passes a new value for the next iteration.
 If the tuple returned has a value as the first value it continues, or if the first value is :halt, it stops the execution and performs the third parameter, which is
 - the third argument is a function that is performed when all execution is done,( like file close ) basically deallocating the resource used.

+### Stream personality

+Streams are calculated when required asynchronously and so produce appropriate results each time it runs.
+Like in the timer function, whenever we call the stream through a pipe to Enum we get different values.
+Which is a useful property for asynchronocity.